ManarM7md/RAG-Agent-Workflow/README.md

-Reliable RAG Agents with LangGraph, Groq-Llama-3, and Chroma Introduction
-This project demonstrates the development of reliable Retrieval-Augmented Generation (RAG) agents using LangGraph, Groq-Llama-3, and Chroma.
-By combining cutting-edge concepts from research papers, we create a robust, accurate, and efficient RAG agent capable of handling complex natural language queries.
+Reliable RAG Agents with LangGraph, Groq-Llama-3, and Chroma This project demonstrates the development of reliable Retrieval-Augmented Generation (RAG) agents using LangGraph, Groq-Llama-3, and Chroma.
+By integrating state-of-the-art concepts from research papers, the agent achieves robust, accurate, and efficient handling of complex natural language queries.

 Workflow of the RAG Agent
+Routing
-Routing: Directs queries to either the vectorstore or a web search.
+Directs queries to either:

 Vectorstore: For LLM-related questions.
 Web Search: For other general queries.
+Retrieval
-Retrieval: Retrieves context documents and grades them for relevance.
+Retrieves relevant context documents and grades them for relevance.

+Hallucination Detection
-Hallucination Detection: Validates answers to ensure factual accuracy.
+Validates answers to ensure factual accuracy.

+Synthesis
-Synthesis: Combines relevant context to generate concise responses.
+Combines the validated context to generate concise, accurate responses.

 Technology Stack
 Embedding Model: BAAI/bge-base-en-v1.5
-LLM: Llama3-8B
+LLM: Groq-Llama3-8B
 Vectorstore: Chroma
 Agent Framework: LangGraph
 Search API: Tavily Search API